Design & Installation

-Most homes and businesses have a vulnerable area which is easily protectable with the installation of motion sensor lighting.
-As soon someone walks past in the dark, the light switches on.
+Most homes and businesses have a vulnerable area that is easily protectable by installing motion sensor lighting.
+As soon as someone walks past in the dark, the light switches on.

 Motion sensor lighting has been proven to deter vandals and thieves, it also helps with CCTV, so if there is an incident, the police have more explicit evidence to catch the culprits.